-Need for EU standards (CEN) for the definitions of "bio-based nutrient" and of "recycled nutrient" and for how to measure "bio-based" and "recycled" content for nutrient products, both fertilisers and functional industrial applications of nutrient elements.
+Need for EU standards (CEN) for the definitions of "bio-based nutrient" and of "recycled nutrient" and for how to measure "bio-based" and "recycled" content for nutrient products.
 The CEN definition of "bio-based" CEN/TR 16721, developed for plastics, is not applicable to nutrients, because it uses carbon dating.
-See ESPP "Proposal on the definitions of "Bio-Based Fertiliser" or "Bio-Based Nutrient" at www.phosphorusplatform.eu/regulatory
+See ESPP "Proposal on the definitions of "Bio-Based Fertiliser" or "Bio-Based Nutrient"" at www.phosphorusplatform.eu/regulatory